Rknoxx/AIPassStrenChec/README.md

-# AI Based Password Stregth Checker
+# AI Based Password Strength Checker

 AIPassPro is a simple Python project to check the _strength of passwords_.
 It not only shows whether a password is strong or weak, but also checks how many _data breaches_ are linked with weak passwords.